toralf/torutils/README.md

 The scripts [ipv4-rules.sh](./ipv4-rules.sh) and [ipv6-rules.sh](./ipv6-rules.sh) were made to protect a Tor relay against a DDoS attack at TCP/IP level.

-They block too often repeated connection attempts of ip addresses to the local ORPort.
-[These](./doc/network-metric.svg) metrics show how DDoS attacks are handled (2 Tor relays at the same ip, green line belongs to CPU).
+[These](./doc/network-metric.svg) metrics show how those attacks are handled (2 Tor relays at the same ip, green line belongs to CPU).
 Details are in issue [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636) and [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093#note_2841393) of the [Tor project](https://www.torproject.org/).